 department of Natural sciences, technology, and environmental studies, at Södertörn University.
 I am teaching in environmental sciences, statistics, ecology, conservation biology, epidemiology, prospective preschool teacher, and high school teacher education in science.

 My main research interest is in plant ecology and environmental science.
 I am currently

-involved in a project analysing the effect landscape characters on plant biodiversity in forests around the Baltic Sea.
+involved in a project analyzing the effect landscape characters on plant biodiversity in forests around the Baltic Sea.
 This is a collaboration with Kari Lehtilä and Tiina Vinter.
 I am also working together with Börje Ekstam at the Linneus University in two different projects assessing effects of reconstructions of wetlands in southern Sweden.
-We are mainly interested in re-colonisation patterns of the flora following reconstructions.
+We are mainly interested in re-colonization patterns of the flora following reconstructions.
 A third research area in which I am active is plant demography.
 It started with demographic analysis of Sea

 plantains Plantago maritima to elucidate the effect of intra-genomic conflicts on sex ratios in natural populations.
 From there I moved to population viability analyses of rare species which I am still working with.

-Earlier work also involves: butterfly distributions in patchy landscapes, local adaptation in plants and spatial distribution of livestock parasites in farmlands.
+Earlier work also involves butterfly distributions in patchy landscapes, local adaptation in plants and spatial distribution of livestock parasites in farmlands.

 Recent research is partly in medical microbiology focusing on effects of clinical blood sampling design on the efficiency of pathogen detection.
 We have also launched a new large project studying distribution patterns of PFAS compounds in the Baltic Sea food webs.